JianTing-Li/Healthfirst_Star_Wars/README.md

 Welcome to “Star Wars,” a Star Wars study app.
 With this app, you learn every character and planet in Star Wars and memorize them with ease.
 Download this app, learn all about Star Wars and show off to your friends.

 ## Scrolling a List and Switch Between Categories
-* When the app is launch, you would be shown with a list of Star Wars characters.
+* When the app is launched, you would be shown with a list of Star Wars characters.
 * The app will load more characters as you scroll to the end of the list.
 * You can switch between Star Wars characters and planets.